RyanMarcus/all-hail-the-mighty-json/README.md

 ~ $
 ```

-Minified, the entire interpreter is only 550 bytes, making it a small addition to your no-doubt multi-megabyte Angular2/JQuery/Bootstrap stack.
+Minified, the entire interpreter is only 550 bytes, making it a small, but important, addition to your webapp.
 Future versions will include support for async/await, JSX, reactive programming, and possibly something actually useful.